gitpod-io/retired-gatsby-website/src/docs/r-in-gitpod.md

 # R in Gitpod

-In order to work with R in Gitpod, you will need to properly configure your repository.
+To work with R in Gitpod, you will need to properly configure your repository.
 Here is how to do it.

 ## Installing R

-First you'll probably want to install R itself.
+First, you'll probably want to install R itself.
 To do this, add a new file to your repository called [`.gitpod.Dockerfile`](https://www.gitpod.io/docs/config-docker/), and add the following content to it:

 ```Dockerfile
 FROM gitpod/workspace-full